 How to Get Rid of a Cold Fast—13 Dos and Don’ts

-While there’s still no real way for how to cure a cold, there are some things you can do to help ease your symptoms—and shorten the time you’re sick.
-Below, we highlight the best ways to get rid of a cold and what not to do!
+While there's still no real way to cure a cold, there are some things you can do to help ease your symptoms—and shorten the time you're sick.

 "Rest is absolutely a good treatment, and I would encourage people not to go outside—at least not in crowded areas where you could transmit the virus to others," says Michael Incze, MD, a physician in Salt Lake City.
 How fast can cold viruses spread?
 A virus placed on a single doorknob in an office could contaminate the entire building within hours.
 These bad habits could also put your health at risk.

-How to cure a cold: Do drink fluids
+How to get over a cold: Drink fluids

 Want to know how to get rid of a cold fast?
 You lose a lot of liquid from congestion, sneezing, and constantly blowing your nose; replacing those fluids will help you feel better sooner.
 Water and juice are fine, but warm liquids are especially comforting and might help ease congestion by increasing mucus flow.
 Try salty broths and liquids like chicken soup to replace electrolytes, herbal teas, or just hot water with lemon.
 "I do recommend hot liquids.
 But use common sense," says Cat Livingston, MD, a family physician with Oregon Health Sciences University.
 "There have been a couple of reports that people were so aggressive with fluids it actually caused harm."

-How to cure a cold: Do use saline nasal drops, sprays, and irrigation
+How to get over a cold: Use saline nasal drops, sprays, and irrigation

 If you want help getting rid of a cold, try saline nasal drops, sprays, or irrigation methods.
 "Things like Neti pots and nasal irrigation can often help relieve congestion," explains Dr. Incze, who recently collaborated on a patient information page about the common cold for the American Medical Association.
 "There have been studies to show those work.
 If you use a Neti pot, keep it clean and use distilled water or water that's been sterilized by boiling."
 (Just be sure to let it cool first; don't burn yourself.)
 Over-the-counter saline drops and sprays can also help relieve stuffiness and congestion.
 If you opt for OTC decongestant drops or sprays, don't use them for more than five days.
 After that, you risk having rebound symptoms when you stop.
 Now, learn these other OTC medication mistakes to avoid.

-How to cure a cold: Do use OTC cold and cough meds
+How to get over a cold: Try OTC cold and cough meds

-How to cure a cold: Do use OTC pain relievers
+How to get over a cold: Use OTC pain relievers

 If you want to know how to get over a cold, pain relievers like acetaminophen (Tylenol) or ibuprofen (Advil) won’t do anything to fight the virus, but they can help you feel better if you have a simultaneous headache or muscle aches.
 "Take a look at the daily recommended limits, and make sure you take into account what kind of medical conditions you have, and what other medications you're taking," says Dr. Incze.
 "For instance, if you have kidney disease, naproxen or ibuprofen aren't a good idea."
 Read labels carefully.
 Many over-the-counter cold remedies are combinations of drugs, so if you take a pain reliever plus a cold remedy you might be getting a double dose of acetaminophen or another analgesic.